Skip to Main Content

 Is CITES Protecting Wildlife?
 (Tanya Wyatt, 2021)

-The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is meant to protect wildlife amid a massive biodiversity crisis in which more than a million species face extinction.
-This book details the operation and implementation of CITES and compliance with the convention.
-It provides suggestions for improving the law.
+The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) is meant to protect wildlife amid a massive biodiversity crisis.
+This book details the operation and implementation of CITES and provides suggestions for improving the law.

 Endangered Species Act: Law, Policy, and Perspectives (Donald C. Baur & Ya-Wei Li eds., 2021)

-This anthology examines the ESA’s history and its present applications intended to help wildlife and plants at risk of extinction recover.
-It examines issues from the initial listing of species to the complex definition of crucial terminology such as “take,” which is restricted for listed species.
-It delves into the meaning of “recovery” and how to achieve it, as well as private incentives and private “citizen suits” to help enforce the Endangered Species Act.
+This anthology examines the ESA’s history and present applications.
+It examines issues from the initial listing of a species to the complex definitions of crucial terminology.
+It delves into the meaning of “recovery” and the methods for achieving it, including creating behavioral incentives and permitting private “citizen suits.”

 The Future of Animal Law (David S. Favre, 2021)